Sh1Tt/hnschat-chrome-extension/SUPPORT.md

 Hnschat chrome-extension is an independend and unfunded project with little to no resources.
 But we are happy to help however we can!
 I was building another project when i got the idea of adding hnschat directly to the browser.
 So the last days I took a detour in my journey:

 Developping chrome-extensions anno 2022.
 I stripped out most of the wonkey code and just framed hnschat.
-Thanks for the wonderful chat @eskimo!
+Thanks for the wonderful [hnschat](https://hnschat/) @github/eskimo!

 ##